Automation: Arduino and NCE |

 LCD connection to a DigiX

-I started this way, so I'll just put this here without too much details in case it's of any use.
+I started this way, so I'll just put this here without too many details in case it's of any use.

 I originally started this project using a DigiX by Digistump, a Due/Mega clone with about 99 IO pins, several UARTs, a couple I²C buses, an SDCard and a Wifi module.
 Unfortunately it runs using 3.3V logic levels which is a problem with both the LCD and the relay board.
 Then in the middle of my work I unfortunately screwed up the wifi module to the point of making it inoperable.
 I revisited my project specs and decided I wasn't making use of the extra features so I went back to an Arduino Mega, which turns out to be a much cheaper board anyway.